Meet the Team - State Energy Office

 Prior to joining the State in 2010, Molly spent several years practicing law in Tennessee, with a focus on compliance and municipal liability defense.
 She holds a B.A. in History and Political Science from the University of Tennessee and a J.D. from Vanderbilt University Law School.

-Alexa is an Energy Consultant / Senior Program Manager for TDEC OEP.
+Alexa is TDEC OEP's Energy Programs Administrator for the office's energy in transportation, communications, and U.S. DOE SEP activities.
 Alexa serves as the Principal Investigator for the U.S. DOE’s State Energy Program, oversees OEP’s sustainable transportation and alternative fuels programming, and assists with the administration of the VW Settlement EMT.
 Alexa also serves as the Coordinator for U.S. DOE’s Clean Cities Middle-West Tennessee Clean Fuels Coalition, through which she acts as a technical resource for fleets and individuals evaluating alternative fuels and advanced vehicle technologies, and is Co-Chair of the NASEO Transportation Committee.
 Prior to joining TDEC, Alexa interned with the UN Division for Sustainable Development and the U.S. Consulate in St. Petersburg, Russia.
 Most recently, Alexa served as Asst.
 Account Executive for the public relations firm Ketchum, Inc., where she was assigned to energy and technology related projects.
 Alexa holds an M.A. from Columbia University in Russian, Eastern European, Balkan, and Eurasian Studies and graduated summa cum laude from Duke University, with a B.A. in History and Russian Language / Area Studies.

 Alisha Brewer, Grants Analyst 2